Justice Department reports more than $8 billion in alleged fraud tied to federal coronavirus aid programs

 The extent of the fraud alleged and uncovered by the Justice Department is vast, touching nearly every major facet of the roughly $6 trillion that Congress adopted over a two-year period to support families, workers and businesses.

-In some of the cases, suspects wrongfully obtained federal loans to bolster companies that didn’t actually exist.
+In some of the cases, suspects wrongfully obtained federal loans to bolster companies that did not actually exist.
 In others, large, transnational crime syndicates stole workers’ identities to receive generous unemployment benefits under someone else’s name.
-And in a series of additional allegations that struck at the very heart of Americans’ pandemic anxieties, federal officials charged a litany of actors who promised faulty tests or fake cures — then at times submitted fake Medicare claims to the government for reimbursement.
+And in a series of additional allegations that struck at the very heart of Americans’ pandemic anxieties, federal officials charged a litany of actors who promised tests, which proved faulty, or cures that turned out to be fake — then at times submitted fake Medicare claims to the government for reimbursement.

 Yet the shady schemes and other crimes reported by the Justice Department also reflected a potentially significant undercount.
 Federal officials on Thursday could tally only the cases and charges already brought or closed — not the tens of billions of dollars still under review.
 The looming threat of further criminal activity prompted Attorney General Merrick Garland to stress in a statement Thursday the government would use “every available federal tool” to pursue such fraud.